youssefHosni/Data-Science-Portofolio/Readme.md

 * Sensor Activity Recogniation
 #### Clustering
 * Find the best location to open a new Gym
+Utilized python to implement unsupervised techniques to helping the business owner to increase his revenue by finding the best neighborhood to open a new gym.
 * Core Customers identifcaition

 ### Deep Learning